DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 Link: [[Arxiv]](https://arxiv.org/abs/1811.08264)  [Website]

-(This repo is still under construction, we would update all the source code and model at June.)
+(This repo is still under construction, we would update all the source code and model at this summer.)

 ## Citation
 If you find our works useful in your research, please consider citing: